Onondaga Lake Parkway Bridge: Efforts to improve the roadway

 After the 2010 Megabus crash, the NYSDOT installed an over-height vehicle detection system in the fall of 2011 in an attempt to more effectively enforce the commercial vehicle ban on the parkway and warn truckers to turn around.
 Truck drivers who ignore the warning signs and subsequently crash into the bridge are now ticketed.
 A study that was undertaken after the fatal 2010 Megabus crash showed that it was not feasible to raise the bridge or deepen the roadway, as the bridge is also owned by CSX and current geotechnical engineering rules prohibit the roadway from being below the water level of Onondaga Lake.
 CSX has stated that it is open to a project to raise the bridge if the state pays for it.

 Following several collisions in early 2023, the state has narrowed the parkway under the bridge to 1 lane in both directions in a continued effort to divert trucks.
-In addition, the exit ramp from Interstate 81 to access the parkway has been closed until further notice.
+In addition, the exit ramp from Interstate 81/future Business Loop 81 to access the parkway has been closed until further notice.
+In 2026, the state installed permanent signs and sensors along the parkway, with bridge strikes of any sort, including on the Onondaga Lake Parkway Bridge, becoming punishable by 8 points on a driver's license.
+It has also been noted that the number of annual bridge strikes has decreased since 2023.